EurekaEnjoyer/Eureka_Guides/Eureka_Haste.md

 ## Description

 Haste is a bonus found on certain pieces of gear orignating from Eureka.
-Each point of haste _directly_ reduces GCD and other cast and recast times by about 1%.
-It affects neither skill speed nor spell speed.
+Each piece of Eureka haste gear provides a "Haste +3" bonus, each point _directly_ reducing GCD and other cast and recast times by about 1%, each piece therefore reducing times by about 3%.
+It affects neither Skill Speed nor Spell Speed.
-Each piece of haste gear gives Haste +3 bonus, so each piece reduces these times by about 3%.
 For those considering whether or not to use haste gear: consider reading [this guide](https://github.com/EurekaEnjoyer/Eureka_Guides/blob/main/Eureka_Gearing.md) and using the formula below before making a decision.
 ## Calculating GCDs

 Exact calculation of GCDs with haste gear is simple.
 In order to calculate this reduction, we will need to use a slightly edited version of the [Weaponskill and Spell Cast and Global Cooldown Reduction formula](https://www.akhmorning.com/allagan-studies/stats/speed/#formulae)